 We recommend contacting us prior to traveling outside of Washington State.
-Visa’s fraud prevention systems may block debit and credit card transactions made outside of Washington.
-If you contact us before your travels, we can place notes on your cards alerting Visa to your pending activity and preventing your cards from being blocked while you are traveling.
+Visa’s fraud prevention systems may block debit and credit card transactions made in other states or outside of your routine purchasing area.
+If you contact us before your travels, we can place notes on your cards that will help to prevent your cards from being blocked while you are traveling.

 Credit and Debit Cards

 If you know the current PIN you may call 1.855.477.1141, option 3, to change the PIN.
-If you’ve forgotten your PIN you will need to call us or visit a Sound branch to have a new card ordered.
-There is no way to recover your current PIN if it has been forgotten.
+If you’ve forgotten your PIN you will need to call us or visit a Sound branch to have a new card reissued.

 If you’ve been affected by fraud, here are a few steps we encourage you to take: